Liberal Reformers: Foundation and symbol

-RL was founded in 2005 by a split from the Italian Radicals of those radicals that were opposed to the formation of the Rose in the Fist alliance together with the Italian Democratic Socialists, as a component of the wider centre-left The Union, and instead supported an alliance with the centre-right House of Freedoms.
-The party united former Radicals, as many former members of the Italian Liberal Party and of Forza Italia.
+The RL was founded on 6 October 2005 by a split from the RI led by those like Della Vedova who were opposed to the formation of the Rose in the Fist (RnP) alliance together with the Italian Democratic Socialists (SDI), as a component of the wider centre-left coalition (Unione), and instead supported an alliance with the centre-right coalition (CdL).
+The party united former RI members as many former members of the Italian Liberal Party (PLI) and FI, although Della Vedova, Taradash, Calderisi, and Carmelo Palma (among the party founders) were not able to convince Marco Pannella and other prominent RI members to join the centre-right coalition through the RL.
+The party was founded with the aim of propagating liberal and libertarian ideas to the centre-right coalition.